 - In an estate freeze or similar tax-planned transaction, the determination of the fair market value ("FMV") of the shares on the date of the freeze is critical to the success of the structure.
 For that reason, a formal valuation of the shares as at the date of the freeze is usually obtained to support the freeze value in the event that CRA contests the value.

 - Estate freezes are non-arms' length transactions.
 Section 69 of the ITA deems non-arms' length transactions to take place at FMV.
 In the "Estate freeze" example, above, Taxpayer "A"'s share value is frozen at $500,000.
 If CRA subsequently determines that the FMV of Taxpayer "A"'s shares on the date of the freeze was $600,000, then Taxpayer "A" will have a taxable capital gain of $100,000.
 To deal with this contingency, it is normal to include a "price adjustment clause" in the share provisions of the "freeze shares" (in the "Estate freeze” example, the special shares received by Taxpayer "A" in exchange for her common shares).
-The price adjustment clause provides that if the FMV of Taxpayer "A"'s share value is assessed by CRA (or any other taxing authority) to be other than the amount provided for in the freeze transaction, then Taxpayer "A"'s shares are deemed to have an FMV as determined by CRA (as at the date of the freeze).
+In the estate freeze context, the price adjustment clause provides that if the FMV of Taxpayer "A"'s shares at the time of the estate freeze is determined by CRA (or any other taxing authority) to be other than the amount provided for in the freeze transaction, then the redemption amount of Taxpayer "A"'s special shares will be deemed to be equal to the FMV as determined by CRA (as at the date of the freeze).

 - Appendix "B" (see the link in the Resources section of this How-To Brief) contains an example of share provisions for a corporation having two classes of shares: common shares and non-voting, redeemable, retractable, variable dividend and non-participating special shares.
 This structure might be used where Taxpayer "A" wishes to income split with Taxpayer "B" (Taxpayer "A"'s spouse) but does not want Taxpayer "B" to have any involvement in management or to share in the capital value of XYZ Company Inc.